cagarweyne/es2015/readme.md

 person.getFullName();//Abdi Cagarweyne
 ```

-ES2015 enables us to eliminate much of the frustrations with the `this` keyword in JS by using functions.
+ES2015 enables us to eliminate much of the frustrations with the `this` keyword in JS by using fat arrow functions.
 So, we can rewrite the above examples using arrow functions and also address the issue of the value of `this`:

 ```javascript